Top of the page

 You most likely will not need stitches to close the cuts.

-Your doctor may wrap your leg in a compression bandage.
-You will have to wear compression stockings for a few weeks.
+Your doctor may wrap your leg in a bandage.
+You may also wear compression stockings.
+Your doctor will tell you how long to wear them.

-You most likely can go home the same day.
+You can go home the same day.
 You will probably be able to do your usual activities the next day.
 You may have a little bruising and numbness.

 Go to https://www.healthwise.net/patientEd